twardoch/remark-comments-three/PLAN.md

 6. **Limited Documentation**: Missing API docs, contribution guide, advanced examples
 7. **Old Remark APIs**: Using older unified/remark plugin patterns

+### Codebase Structure and Refactoring Opportunities
+- Analyzed `REFACTOR_FILELIST.txt` for large code files.
+The only significant code file identified was `./__tests__/index.js` (2KB).
+- A detailed analysis in `REFACTOR_SPLITTING.md` concluded that splitting `./__tests__/index.js` is not advisable due to its small size and potential for increased complexity.
+Instead, internal organization and readability improvements are recommended.
+- Future refactoring efforts will focus on the core plugin logic in `src/index.js` as part of the Remark/Unified ecosystem updates, should its complexity warrant modularization.

 ## Improvement Phases

 ### Phase 1: Dependency Modernization (Priority: High)